uviclibraries/rstudio/basics-0.md

 <br>

 You have just worked with numeric vectors.
-Now let’s move to string vectors.
+Now let’s move to character vectors.

 <img src="images/rstudio-basics-goats.png" alt="a row of goats" style="width:420px;"/>